thingsflow/thingsflow-klaytn-contracts/CONTRIBUTING.md

 - The issue is not a duplicate issue.
 - The issue has not been fixed in the latest release of Klaytn Contracts.
 Please do not use the issue tracker for personal support requests.
-Use developer@klaytn.com for the personal support requests.
+Use developer@klaytn.foundation for the personal support requests.

 When you report a bug, please make sure that your report has the following information.
 - Steps to reproduce the issue.